ibexa/documentation-developer-hackaton/.github/instructions/feature_template.md

 ---
-description: Use when asked to create a skeleton for a feature.
+description: Use when asked to create a skeleton doc for a new feature.
 ---

 # New Feature Documentation Template